zephyr06/ROS2-SP-APPs/SP_Metric_Opt/README.md

 Please modify the parameters provided in the main function in `/Visualize_SP_Metric/draw_trajectory_error.py` based on the provided comments.
 One issue: the time units of the obtained figure is based on the TUM dataset rather than the actual time unit in the real-world.

 # Modify the task set and SP metric coefficients
 You can modify the yaml file which describes the task set settings.
 Time units are in microseconds.
-An example yaml file is provided in `/TaskData/test_robotics_v6.yaml`.

-# TODO
+# Implmentation details
-- Check SLAM code to see if it's possible to speed it up
-- Figure out if it is okay to incorporate more about core assignments into experiments
+-  TSP's time limit is directly updated by the priority assignment optimization algorithm.